Morrizzzzz/Barcin_QGIS/README.md

 # Barcin_QGIS
-This repository enables to automatically generate a QGIS environment based on GIS and database data from the Barcin Hoyuk excavations.
+This repository enables to automatically generate a QGIS environment based on vectorized excavation drawings and the database from the Barcin Hoyuk excavations.